Juanma1313/diyshop/README.md

 [Development plan for first stage (DIY Site)](https://github.com/Juanma1313/diyshop#development-plan)

-Following the same guidelines applied in the first stage, the development must be managed under the agile methodology.
+Following the same guidelines applied to the first stage, the development must be managed under the agile methodology.
 ***Epics***, and their corresponding ***user stories*** must be defined and, when needed, meet a consensus between the developers and the project owner through agreed acceptance criteria.
 Also, from a more technical point of view, development tasks and their corresponding ***story points*** are defined in order to better evaluate the development effort.
 The following information lists all these issues.
 Please follow the links to access the full information stored on github.